David Benjamin Levy

 David Benjamin Levy is a musicologist.

-He is a music professor at Wake Forest University.
-He is a visiting professor of musicology at the Eastman School of Music.
+He is professor emeritus of music at Wake Forest University.
+He also served as a visiting professor of musicology at the Eastman School of Music and the University of North Carolina School of the Arts.
 He is especially distinguished as a Beethoven scholar, but he also deals generally with the classical and romantic periods.